Use the following settings to configure internal collection when you are not using Metricbeat to collect monitoring data.

 ssl section is missing, the host CAs are used for

 HTTPS connections to Elasticsearch.
-For more information, see Specify SSL settings.
+For more information, see SSL.

 The user ID that Heartbeat uses to authenticate with the Elasticsearch instances for shipping monitoring data.